-How to Design a Boost Voltage Regulator
+How to Design a PCB for a Boost Converter

 In this series of articles, we’re looking at the design and implementation of the main types of power regulators and converters you might use in an electronics project.
 I gave a graduate engineer who I mentor a series of requirements to demonstrate each of these types and have recorded the results here so you can work through the same exercises and hopefully come up with the same results.